mantielero/occt.nim/README.md

 Each toolkit contains a number of packages as seen for [tkernel](https://dev.opencascade.org/doc/refman/html/toolkit_tkernel.html).

 ## Wrapping process
+We are wrapping C++ code here.
 In order to quickly play with the code, the shorter path is using [cinterop](https://github.com/n0bra1n3r/cinterop).
 In order to create proper bindings, it is better to use [c2nim](https://github.com/nim-lang/c2nim).

 ### Example: [Standard package](https://dev.opencascade.org/doc/refman/html/package_standard.html)
 There are cases where the bindings will be created without any issue: